 14-18 Work Experience and Career Skills Programmes

-Our Youth Panel works across The MERL and Reading Museum and is for young people aged 14 – 18.
-We meet regularly during term time to work on a variety of exciting projects which are great for developing a range of transferable skills.
+Our Youth Panel, for young people aged 14 – 18, offers collective work experience opportunities across The MERL and Reading Museum as part of Museums Partnership Reading’s youth programme.
+We meet monthly to work on a variety of exciting projects which are great for developing a range of transferable skills.
 Our panel members influence current projects and programming and are change-makers within Reading’s culture and heritage sector.

 - help ensure the museums are relevant to young visitors

 - gain behind-the-scenes museum experience working with museum professionals